 West Bromwich Building Society is setting up a separate intermediary arm as it looks to boost business from brokers.
 West Brom For Intermediaries will be unveiled next week and follows the trend set by Britannia, Portman, Yorkshire and Derbyshire building societies which have all created separate brands for intermediary business.
 The lender wrote 968m of […]

-By Kim Jarvis, Canada Life In this article we look at which forms personal representatives (PRs) need to complete and who actually pays the tax.
+By Kim Jarvis, Canada Life In this article we look at which forms personal representatives (PRs) need to complete and who actually pays inheritance tax (IHT).
 To recap, under current rules, any part of the estate that falls within the available nil-rate band (NRB), currently £325,000, is taxed at zero.
-Anything in excess of the NRB is […]
+Anything in excess of the NRB […]